Supervision of the Government and ministries and branches

 Presenting the draft report on the Monitoring Plan and Report Outline, Chairman of the National Assembly's Committee on National Defense and Security Le Tan Toi, Deputy Head of the Standing Committee of the Monitoring Delegation, said that the purpose of monitoring is to objectively and comprehensively assess the Government's responsibility in directing and assigning ministries, branches and localities to implement policies and laws on ensuring traffic order and safety from 2009 to the end of 2023;

-Work on developing, issuing directive documents, implementing policies and laws on ensuring traffic order and safety (TTATGT); clarifying the results achieved, existing problems, limitations, difficulties, obstacles, causes (objective, subjective) of existing problems, limitations in organizing implementation and coordination in implementing policies and laws on ensuring traffic order and safety.
+Work on developing, promulgating directive documents, implementing policies and laws on ensuring traffic order and safety (TTATGT); clarifying achievements, existing problems, limitations, difficulties, obstacles, causes (objective, subjective) of existing problems and limitations in organizing implementation and coordination in implementing policies and laws on ensuring traffic order and safety.

 Chairman of the National Defense and Security Committee Le Tan Toi.

-Clarifying the roles and responsibilities of organizations, individuals, heads of agencies, units and the awareness of law compliance of all levels and sectors in implementing policies and laws on ensuring traffic safety.
-Drawing lessons to improve the effectiveness of implementing policies and laws on ensuring traffic safety;
+Clarifying the roles and responsibilities of organizations, individuals, heads of agencies, units and the law enforcement awareness of all levels and sectors in implementing policies and laws on traffic safety.
+Drawing lessons to improve the effectiveness of implementing policies and laws on traffic safety;

 Detect, handle or recommend competent authorities to overcome existing problems and limitations; adjust and handle difficulties in the implementation process; propose solutions to perfect mechanisms, policies and laws to enhance the effectiveness and efficiency of implementation, improve the quality and efficiency of traffic safety assurance work in the next phase.

-The scope of supervision of the implementation of policies and laws on ensuring traffic safety nationwide.
-The supervision focuses on concretizing the Party's policies, the Constitution, and the State's laws on ensuring traffic safety and activities related to ensuring traffic safety (focusing on regulations on ensuring traffic safety, investment policies for traffic, the Road Traffic Law, the Railway Law, the Inland Waterways Law, the Civil Aviation Law of Vietnam, the Maritime Code of Vietnam and other relevant legal documents).
+Scope of supervision of the implementation of policies and laws on traffic safety nationwide.
+The supervision content focuses on concretizing the Party's policies, the Constitution, and the State's laws on traffic safety and activities related to traffic safety (focusing on regulations on traffic safety, investment policies for traffic, the Road Traffic Law, the Railway Law, the Inland Waterways Law, the Civil Aviation Law of Vietnam, the Maritime Code of Vietnam and other relevant legal documents).

-Issuance and implementation of legal documents on traffic safety; review of legal regulations on traffic safety, focusing on sub-law documents of the Government and ministries; achievements, limitations, difficulties and proposals and recommendations for amendments and supplements to policies and laws on traffic safety.
+Issuance and implementation of legal documents on traffic safety assurance; review of legal regulations on traffic safety assurance, focusing on sub-law documents of the Government and ministries; achievements, limitations, difficulties and proposals and recommendations for amendments and supplements to policies and laws on traffic safety assurance.

 Current status of management, direction, coordination and implementation of the Government, ministries, agencies, organizations, units, enterprises and individuals on ensuring traffic safety; propaganda, dissemination and education of policies and laws on ensuring traffic safety; situation of violations, inspection, examination and handling of violations on ensuring traffic safety; coordination between ministries and localities in ensuring traffic safety; international cooperation activities on ensuring traffic safety; budget resources for ensuring traffic safety; responsibilities of relevant collectives and individuals.

-Review and evaluate the results of the implementation of policies and laws on traffic safety; focus on clarifying limitations, shortcomings, difficulties and obstacles; identify the causes of limitations, shortcomings, difficulties and obstacles and propose solutions and recommendations to improve the effectiveness of traffic safety work in the coming time.
+Review and evaluate the results of implementing policies and laws on traffic safety; focus on clarifying limitations, shortcomings, difficulties and obstacles; identify the causes of limitations, shortcomings, difficulties and obstacles and propose solutions and recommendations to improve the effectiveness of traffic safety work in the coming time.

 The subjects of supervision are the Government; Ministry of Transport, Ministry of Public Security, Ministry of National Defense, Ministry of Health, Ministry of Finance, Ministry of Information and Communications, Ministry of Education and Training, Ministry of Justice, Ministry of Construction, Ministry of Planning and Investment; in which the key ones are the Ministry of Public Security, Ministry of Transport, Ministry of National Defense and Ministry of Justice.

-Affirming that this monitoring topic is related to health, life, and property, Chairwoman of the National Assembly's Social Committee Nguyen Thuy Anh emphasized that monitoring activities need to be conducted carefully and satisfactorily, making recommendations related to perfecting institutions and supplementing policies and laws in the coming time.
+Affirming that this monitoring topic is related to health, life and property, Chairwoman of the National Assembly's Social Committee Nguyen Thuy Anh emphasized that monitoring activities need to be conducted carefully and satisfactorily, making recommendations related to improving institutions and supplementing policies and laws in the coming time.

 According to the Outline, the monitoring activities carried out in 5 transport sectors will show a comprehensive picture, which is important data for a comprehensive solution.
-However, in the limited context, especially the 6th Session, the Government submitted to the National Assembly for comments 2 draft laws: the Draft Law on Roads and the Draft Law on Road Traffic Order and Safety.
+However, in the limited context, especially the 6th Session, the Government submitted to the National Assembly for comments 2 draft laws: the Road Law Project and the Road Traffic Order and Safety Law Project.

-Chairwoman of the National Assembly's Social Committee Nguyen Thuy Anh speaks at the meeting.
+Chairwoman of the National Assembly's Committee on Social Affairs Nguyen Thuy Anh speaks at the meeting.

 Therefore, Ms. Thuy Anh suggested that the short-term goal of monitoring activities should be to focus on the road traffic sector - a sector with many potential risks.
-This would help National Assembly deputies and National Assembly agencies to review and provide comments to complete the draft law.
+From there, it would help National Assembly deputies and National Assembly agencies to review and contribute opinions to perfect the draft law.

 This adjustment will not affect the monitoring plan for other transport sectors, which will be implemented later and completed, and reported to the National Assembly Standing Committee in September 2024.